korakophilos/PunxNotDead.Net/README.md

 ## License

 This project is open source and available for anyone interested in punk culture and digital history.
 It is licensed under a Creative Commons Attribution 4.0 International License.
-View the (LICENSE)[LICENSE.md] for more details
+View the (LICENSE)[LICENSE.md] for more details.

+## Update (2025-02-12)
+This repo is now archived and the live repo has been moved to (gitlab.com/korakophilos/punxnotdead.net)[https://gitlab.com/korakophilos/punxnotdead.net]